Brain cancer, secondary

 What is secondary brain cancer?

-Secondary brain cancer is cancer that starts somewhere else in the body and spreads to brain.
+Secondary brain cancer is cancer that starts somewhere else in the body and spreads to the brain.
 It may also be called brain metastases or a secondary brain tumour.
 It is a type of advanced cancer.

 Some types of primary cancer are more likely to spread to the brain than others.
 The primary cancer is where the cancer first started.
 This includes: